arifb/leaderboards-rails-react/README.md

 http://leaderboards.arifb.com

-Proof of concept React on Rails.
+React on Rails proof of concept.

 To get the app running: